George Weigel: Views

 The main body of Weigel's writings engage the issues of religion and culture.

 Weigel advocates a US foreign policy guided not by utopian notions about how nations should behave, but by moral reasoning.

 From the Iliad to Tolstoy and beyond, that familiar trope, "the fog of war," has been used to evoke the millennia–old experience of the radical uncertainty of combat.
 Some analysts, however, take the trope of "the fog of war" a philosophical step further and suggest that warfare takes place beyond the reach of moral reason, in a realm of interest and necessity where moral argument is a pious diversion at best and, at worst, a lethal distraction from the deadly serious business at hand.

 In some cases, he adds, moral reasoning may require that the United States support authoritarian regimes to fend off the greater evils of moral decay and threats to the security of the United States.
 For Weigel, America's shortcomings do not excuse it from pursuing the greater moral good.

-Weigel achieved much fame for writing Witness to Hope, a biography of the late Pope John Paul II, which was also made into a documentary film.
+Weigel wrote Witness to Hope, a biography of the late Pope John Paul II, which was also made into a documentary film.

 In 2004 Weigel wrote an article in Commentary magazine entitled "The Cathedral and the Cube" in which he used the contrast between the modernist Grande Arche de la Défense, and the Notre Dame de Paris cathedral, both located in Paris, France, to illustrate what he called a loss of "civilizational morale" in Western Europe, which he tied to the secular tyrannies of the 20th century, along with, more recently, plummeting birthrates and Europe's refusal to recognize the Christian roots of its culture.
 The article helped to popularize the word Christophobia, a term coined by the Jewish legal scholar Joseph Weiler, in 2003.